bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 published: false

 ---
-If you have been looking to switch from Jenkins to Bitrise to speed up your mobile CI/CD flow and ease manpower, look no further.
+If you have been looking to switch from [Jenkins](https://www.jenkins.io/) to Bitrise to speed up your mobile CI/CD flow and ease dedicated manpower, look no further.
 This guide introduces the most important Bitrise features and how you can quickly settle into Bitrise from your Jenkins world.

 ## Why bother migrating?